 Criteria for Remaining in Good Standing

-Because each department sets its own criteria for the HM degree program, students are encouraged to work closely with department advisors.
-In addition to the criteria established by individual departments, all students must obtain a cumulative grade point average of 3.3 or higher in UW-Madison course work to be eligible to graduate with the Honors in the Major degree.
+Because each department sets its own criteria for the HM degree program, students are encouraged to work closely with departmental advisors.
+In addition to the criteria established by individual departments, all students must obtain a cumulative grade point average of 3.3 or higher in UW–Madison coursework to be eligible to graduate with the Honors in the Major degree.
 Students may withdraw from HM at any time by submitting a completed Honors in the Major Withdrawal Form, available from either the department advisor or the Honors Program office.

 - The "!" symbol designates unrestricted honors courses—courses recommended for honors students, but open to all students.
-These accelerated honors courses are usually conducted at a faster pace than the non-honors course counterparts or are upper-level capstone courses in a major that require significant engagement with the course material.
+These honors courses are often conducted at a faster pace than the non-honors course counterparts or are upper-level capstone courses in a major that require significant engagement with the course material.
 As with the "H" designation, the enrollment system will automatically assign honors credit to all enrolled students.

 - The "%" symbol designates courses for which honors is available through an optional honors component of the course curriculum.
 These courses are open to all students for enrollment.
 Students must register separately for the honors component through their My UW Student Center and may add or drop the honors component through the regular add and drop deadlines set by the registrar.
 Typically, students have until the 12th week of classes to change their honors status in a "%" course via the Student Center, after which point students and faculty will need to file paperwork to make any changes to honors enrollment status.
 Students enrolled for the honors component in a "%" course are advised to consult with the instructor during the first weeks of the term to determine the honors curriculum.
 Instructors often have designated honors curricula, but in some cases students are encouraged to develop a project idea of their own.
 Students should refer to the Course Guide and to the Honors website for information about specific honors courses available each term.

 Honors candidates may also earn honors credit through the following methods: